 It's costly to mine.
-The industry gauging standard of All-In-Sustaining-Costs (AISC) for even the most efficient miners is still about 80-90% per ounce of what they're paid from the sale of production.
-What's more, miners have a wasting asset that – unless the deposit can be replaced with additional ore – diminishes the value of their project with every ounce they sell.
+The industry gauging standard of All-In-Sustaining-Costs (AISC) for even the most efficient gold miner is still about 80-90% per ounce of what mining companies are paid from the sale of production.
+What's more, gold mining companies have a wasting asset that – unless the deposit can be replaced with additional ore – diminishes the value of their project (and gold mining stocks) with every ounce they sell.

 Anonymous Storage.
 Gold can be stored by you personally, or in vaulting jurisdictions that don't have reporting requirements.
 In recent years, the government narrative has been advanced that equates privacy with illegality.

 The reality is that a certain level of privacy is the cornerstone of a free people.
 As governments around the globe seek to limit the size – and scope – of cash (fiat) transactions, privacy by definition becomes less and less possible.

 When there's a crisis, individuals and central banks accumulate gold.
 There are many straws in the wind right now.
 Most of us have an uneasy feeling that "something's just not right" – but we can't pin it down.

 What's interesting is that the world's central banks laid in more gold last year than they've done for the past 50 years!
 Shouldn't we be paying attention too?

 Gold is money.
 It's more liquid than real estate, or just about any other possession you own.